RawFish69/hydroflusher/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-We would like to thank the University and Tenaris for sponsoring this project.
+Our team would like to thank the University and Tenaris for sponsoring this project.